huangxiangxin/learngit/readme.txt

-git is free software distributed under GPL git has mutable index called stage git tracks changes creat a new branch is so quick!
+git is free software distributed under GPL git has mutable index called stage git tracks changes creat a new branch is so quick & simple!